roualdes/MATH131/week-00.md

 username@mail.csuchico.edu.
 The free aspect means we'll have to deal with some issues that don't otherwise come about if we were to install Python on our own personal machines.
-I, Edward, have made the active choice to use Google Colab instead of teaching you how to installing Python on your personal machine, because I believe we can get started faster this way.
-If you want to follow along with this course using your different tools, please see the details on the page [Week 06 and beyond][and-beyond.md].
+I, Edward, have made the active choice to use Google Colab instead of teaching you how to install Python on your personal machine, because I believe we can get started faster this way.
+If you want to follow along with this course using different tools, please see the details on the page [Week 06 and beyond][and-beyond.md].

 From here, there's really no better way to learn about Google Colab than to go